Yandex Cloud

 • retain-for-days: Backup retention period in days.
 The minimum value is 7.

-The day-of-month, month, and day-of-week settings define the schedule for creating backups.
+The day-of-month, month, and day-of-week define the schedule for creating backups.
 The schedule is defined as a cron expression without hours and minutes.

 Cron expressions also support the following special characters: